Open Hearts & Open Minds

 • Dr. Kelly Patterson, Brigham Young University professor and former Rowland Hall trustee, on keeping dialogue civil during elections

-• Charles Randall Paul from the International Center for Religion and Diplomacy on the importance of considering the perspectives of other religions
+• Charles Randall Paul, the International Center for Religion and Diplomacy, on the importance of considering the perspectives of other religions

 • Dr. Susan J. Matt, Weber State University History Department chair, on advertisers at the turn of the 19th century using envy to legitimize consumer desire